khawlaAghzawi/EduHlth/README.md

 **Overview**

-The EducationalHealthcareRPackage is a comprehensive educational resource designed to empower data science students and young professionals in the healthcare data analysis field.
+The EduHlth package is a comprehensive educational resource designed to empower data science students and young professionals in the healthcare data analysis field.
 This package focuses on teaching R programming for healthcare data analysis, covering real healthcare datasets, predictive modeling, and effective data visualization techniques.